WQYQ

 WQYQ (1400 AM) is a radio station broadcasting a sports radio format, simulcasting WSBT 960 AM South Bend, Indiana.
 Licensed to St. Joseph, Michigan, it first began broadcasting in 1956 as WSJM.
 Programming is simulcast on a local FM translator on W291DK 106.1 FM Benton Harbor.

 History

-WSJM went on the air in 1956.
+WSJM went on the air on November 24, 1956.
 Until 1984, it had a country music format called "The Best in the Country".

 Through the late 1980s and early 1990s, WSJM was a full service radio station, with an adult contemporary mixture of pop and oldies music, local personalities, network and local newscasts, evening talk programming (Bruce Williams and Larry King) and play-by-play sports.
 For many years, the station's slogan was "The Spirit of the Southwest".